Windows XP Professional includes the

 Help and Support Features

-The help and support features that are included with Windows XP Professional include the
+The help and support features that are

 following: